kdshea/SEI-Project-1-Tetris/README.md

   * x Sometimes game doesn't end on last row and generates a new piece before ending

 ### Extra Stuff (If Time Allows)
-* Start game from keyboard
+* x Start game from keyboard on enter

-* Hard drop
+* x Hard drop on spacebar

+* x Sounds

-* Code to display next piece
+* x Code to display next piece

 * Ghost piece showing where current piece will land

 * Hover effects for buttons?

-* Sounds

 ### Project Deadline 3pm